How to Get Traction for Your Startup

 19th January 2023

-If I was a potential investor asking you, right now, to show me your business has ‘traction’, what do you think I mean?
+If I was a potential investor asking you, right now, to show me how to get traction for your startup, what do you think I mean?
 Depending upon which part of the startup journey you’re on, especially if you’re at the pre-seed and early seed stages, being quizzed about ‘traction’ can give even the most promising entrepreneur enough anxiety to keep them awake at night.

 What do investors mean when they ask for more “Traction”?